patxu/attackofthedrones/README.md

   - unzip, go to directory
   - `python setup.py install`

+### Compile the code
+Here, there may be system-dependent things that need to be changed.
+Remove or backup `bin`, then run `mkdir bin`.
+Then, `cd bin` and `cmake ..`.
+This will compile the files in the current directory, `bin`.

 ### Run the Code
 1. run ./flyme.sh
 1. press `enter` to start up copter- keep clear of the Leap Motion